Interstitial Cystitis Painful Bladder Syndrome

 Most treatments are aimed at symptom control.
 IC/PBS treatment is often done in phases with constant monitoring of your pain and quality of life.
-It is important to talk to your doctor about how your treatments are working so that together you can find the best treatment option or options for you.
+It is important to talk with your doctor about how your treatments are working so that together you can find the best treatment option or options for you.

 You may find that you need to receive treatment for stress or anxiety symptoms that may be related to having this condition.
-There are many different treatments available and your dcotor will be able to advise you.
+There are many different treatments available and your doctor will be able to advise you.

 Changes to your lifestyle

 It is likely that you will be recommended to make some changes to your lifestyle, especially your diet.
 Certain foods and drinks can irritate the lining of your bladder and make your symptoms worse.
 These may include alcohol, tomatoes, spices, chocolate, caffeinated and citrus drinks and acidic foods.
 It may be worthwhile making a food diary to try to assess which foods aggravate and worsen your symptoms.